-If your website depends on scripts (PHP, for example) or uses a database, then increasing the CPU of your account can really pay off.
-Here are some other common reasons to focus upgrading the CPU limit:
+If your website depends on scripts (PHP, for example) or uses a database, then increasing the CPU of your account can have benefits.
+Here are some other common reasons to focus on upgrading the CPU limit:

 - If you have a large amount of traffic.

 - If you have add-ons from third parties such as plug-ins or themes.